makeswift/makeswift/examples/basic-typescript/README.md

 yarn install
 ```

-Then, find your Makeswift's site API key and add it to your `.env.local` file:
+Then, find your Makeswift's site API key in our site's setting and add it to your `.env.local` file:

 ```
 MAKESWIFT_SITE_API_KEY=<your_makeswift_site_api_key>